bachittle/FileGPT/README.md

 ### Example with Personalities

-Let's create an example input file for FileGPT using the 'coder' personality.
+Let's create an example input file for FileGPT using the 'py-coder' personality.
 Write the following content to a file named `code_input.txt`:

 ```
 # Calculate the factorial of a number